-Writing in psychology, psychoanalysis, philosophy, spirituality & self-progression, Carole Sawo is a regular contributor of pioneering theories, thought-perceptions & articles appearing online and in mainstream media broadcast & publications.
+Writing in psychology, psychoanalysis, philosophy, spirituality & self-progression, Carole Sawo is an unparalleled field contributor of pioneering theories, thought-perceptions, new works & unique strategies, that regularly appear online and in local & mainstream media broadcasts & publications.

 Under the Bus

 Many a true feeling is revealed in the guise of just having a laugh, and there is nothing funny about hurting anyone, let alone ones buddy.
 So why do people throw their friends under the bus?

 Life can sometimes feel as though we mistakenly got an invite to a really cool party, where we have to pretend we are not all kinds of crazy to fit in.

 A chat and a cup of tea later, I had started to both cool down and heat up.
 “Don’t worry, I’m just testing the light”, he said, pointing the lens directly at me – but we both knew he wasn’t.

 Being in the grocery aisle of a busy supermarket on a Saturday is not my idea of fun.
 Less so when I passed by a mother and her two little boys, aged approximately 7 & 9, sweetly standing by the side of her trolley.

 Emotional Stealth Bombs